MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Select **My Azure DevOps Organizations**.

-1. If you haven’t created an organization, select **Free**.

-1. To create a new project, select **New project**.
+1. On the We need a few more details page, select **Continue**.

+1. On the Get started with Azure DevOps page, select **Create new organization**, and then select **Continue**.

+1. On the Almost done page, enter the characters and then select **Continue**.

+1. On your Azure DevOps organization page, select **Organization settings**.

+1. On the left side menu under **Security**, select **Policies**.

+1. Set **Allow public projects** to **On**, and then select **Save**.

+1. Navigate back to your DevOps organization page.

-1. On the Create new project page, enter the following information:
+1. Under Create a project to get started, enter the following information:

-    - Project name: **Project1**
+    - Project name: **AZ2003Project**
-    - Description: **APL-2003 project**
+    - Description: **AZ2003 code project**
     - Visibility: **Public**

-1. On the Create new project page, select **Create**.
+1. Select **Create project**.

-1. On the left-side menu, select **Repos**.
+1. On the left-side menu of your AZ2003Project page, select **Repos**.

+1. Under Initialize main branch with a README or gitignore, select **Initialize**.

-1. Under 'Clone to your computer', select **Clone in VS Code**.
+1. Select **Clone**, and then select **Clone in VS Code**.

-1. Follow the instructions to open Visual Studio Code and sign in using your Azure account credentials.
+1. On the This site is trying to open Visual Studio Code dialog, select **Open**.

+1. On the Allow an extension to open this URI dialog, select **Open**.

+1. In the choose a folder to clone window, select **Desktop**, select **New Folder**, type **AZ2003** and then press Enter.

+1. Select **Select as Repository Destination**.

+1. On the Would you like to open the cloned repository dialog, select **Open**, and then select **Yes, I trust the authors**.

 #### Task 2: Create a WebAPI app and publish to a GitHub repository

-Complete the following steps to create a WebAPI app and publish to a GitHub repository.
+Complete the following steps to create an app.

 1. On the Visual Studio Code Terminal menu, select **New Terminal**.

-1. At the terminal command prompt, to create a new ASP.NET Web API project, enter the following command:
+1. At the terminal command prompt, to verify that the .NET SDK has installed properly, enter the following command:

     ```dotnetcli
-    dotnet new webapi --no-https
+    dotnet --version
     ```

+    If you get an error telling you that the term "dotnet" is not recognized, complete the following:

+    - On the Windows Start menu, open Windows **Settings**.
+    - In Settings, open the **Apps** tab.
+    - Locate **Microsoft .NET SDK 8.0.100 (x64)** in the list of installed apps.
+    - To the right of Microsoft .NET SDK 8.0.100 (x64), select the ellipsis (...) and then select **Modify**.
+    - To allow the app to make changes, select **Yes**.
+    - On the Microsoft .NET SDK 8.0.100 window, select **Repair**.
+    - Once the repair has successfully completed, select Close.
+    - Close Settings.
+    - Switch back to the Visual Studio Code window, and then close Visual Studio Code.
+    - Re-open Visual Studio Code.
+    - In the Visual Studio Code Terminal, at the command prompt, enter `dotnet --version`

-1. At the terminal command prompt, to add the Swagger package to your project, enter the following command:
+1. At the terminal command prompt, to configure Git email and username, enter the following commands:

     ```dotnetcli
-    dotnet add package Swashbuckle.AspNetCore.Swagger --version 6.5.0
+    git config --global user.email <your lab email address here - for example: LabUser-12345678@labhoster.onmicrosoft.com>
+    git config --global user.name <provide your lan username here - for example: LabUser-12345678>
     ```

+1. On the View menu, select Command Palette.

+1. At the command prompt, select **.NET: New Project**, select **ASP.NET Core Empty**, and then enter the following information:

+    - In the Name the new project text box, enter **AZ2003App**
+    - Accept the Default directory.

-1. At the terminal command prompt, run the following dotnet CLI command:
+1. Open the terminal command prompt, and then run the following dotnet CLI command:

     ```dotnetcli
     dotnet build
     ```

-1. On the View menu, select **Command Palette**, and then run the following command: **.NET: Generate Assets for Build and Debug**.

-    If the command generates an error message, select **OK**, and then run the command again.

 1. In the root project folder, create a .gitignore file that contains the following information: